pardot/api-docs/docs/kb/api-version-3/export.md

 ### Fields

 Select the prospect fields that you want to export.
-[Following](../../object-field-references/#prospect) are the fields that are available for prospect.
-The value for `fields` must be an array of strings of the available fields.
+Following are the fields that are available for prospect: [/kb/object-field-references/#prospect](/kb/object-field-references/#prospect) The value for `fields` must be an array of strings of the available fields.

+_**Note**_: The `grade` and `notes` fields are not available through this api.

 ### filter_by_updated_at